M-ballabio1/D3S-projects/README.md

             Using the following features brings the test accuracy from 0.70 to 0.73 with Cross-Validation=5.

-#### 2. Machine Learning project - Decision Tree Regression project for Time Series
+#### 2. Machine Learning project - Decision Tree Regression for Time Series:
             Forecasting analysis AMAZON stock prize using "AMZN_data.csv" dataset on Kaggle.

             The analysis uses DecisionTreeRegression model for predict the stocks price for the next 25 days.